amazon-braket/amazon-braket-examples/README.md

 - [**Hello CUDA-Q Jobs**](examples/nvidia_cuda_q/0_hello_cudaq_jobs.ipynb)

   This tutorial introduces CUDA-Q in Amazon Braket.
-You will learn about configuring a Braket Job container to run CUDA-Q jobs and running your first local job and AWS jobs with CUDA-Q.
+You will learn about configuring a Braket Hybrid Jobs container to run CUDA-Q programs, and you will learn how to run your Braket Hybrid Jobs using CUDA-Q both locally and on AWS.

 - [**Simulating quantum programs on GPUs**](examples/nvidia_cuda_q/1_simulation_with_GPUs.ipynb)